xiatianly/AMSIMLidar/README.md

 ## Quick Start
 1. **Engine:** Unreal Engine 5.x.x (VS2022 toolchain).
 2. **Install plugin:** Copy `/AMSIMLidar` into the folder of Plugins in your UE project.
 Enable it in *Edit → Plugins*.
-3. Download the UDP-Unreal plugin (https://github.com/getnamo/UDP-Unreal/releases/tag/v2.5.0), which is a convenience ActorComponent UDP wrapper for Unreal Engine.
+3. Download the UDP-Unreal plugin (https://github.com/getnamo/UDP-Unreal/releases/tag/v2.5.0).
-   Copy '/UDP-Unreal' into into the folder of Plugins in your UE project.
+   Copy '/UDP-Unreal' into the folder of Plugins in your UE project.
 Both AMSIMLidar and UDP-Unreal should stay in the same foler of Plugins.
 4. re-open the UE.
 UE will compile the Plugins of AMSIMLidar and UDP-Unreal.
 5. **Place a sensor:** Drag a LiDAR Blueprint (Velodyne_Lidar) into your level.
 6. **Set output:**